 Missed tests and assignments: There will be no makeup exams or opportunities for missed midterms.
 Missed midterms without adequate documentation will be given a mark of zero.
-For a missed midterm with adequate documentation, the weight of the midterm will be carried forward to the final exam.
+For a missed midterm with adequate documentation, the weight of the midterm will be carried forward to the final exam, or distributed between the assignments and the final exam.
 For medical excuses, adequate documentation comprises a medical certificate from AUBMC.